Home / Specifications / cdsc-wg1-02 - Client Registration

 • client_id_issued_at - This value is immutable from when the Client initially registered.

-• grant_types - This list is dynamically determined by the Server as a union of all grant_types values in the Client’s Scope Credentials.
+• grant_types - This list is determined by the Server based on the grant_types_supported described in the the Scope Descriptions.

-• response_types - This list is dynamically determined by the Server as a union of all response_types values in the Client’s Scope Credentials.
+• response_types - This list is determined by the Server based on the response_types_supported described in the the Scope Descriptions.

 • cds_server_metadata - This is a URL set by the Server.